-- The extra load heat adds to the electric grid
+- Colleen asks about the extra load that heat adds to the electric grid

-- What a more climate conscious energy system would look like
+- Julie explains what a more climate conscious energy system would look like

-- How complicated the job of a grid operator is
+- Julie and Colleen talk about how complicated the job of a grid operator is

-- Why her dinner party invitations are dwindling
+- Julie tells us why her dinner party invitations are dwindling

 Timing and cues